jeanwsr/mokit-doc-mdbook/src/chap1-2.md

 (2) GAMESS will be called to perform GVB;
 (3) PySCF will be called to perform CASSCF.

-Therefore, in this case you should also cite corresponding references of Gaussian, GAMESS and PySCF, as well as possible references of electronic-structure methods and basis sets.
-In the future version of MOKIT, there will be a Citation.txt file generated after your computations terminated.
-You can simply copy citation information in that plain text file.
+Therefore, in this case you should also cite corresponding references of [Gaussian](http://gaussian.com/citation), [GAMESS](https://www.msg.chem.iastate.edu/gamess/citation.html) and [PySCF](https://www.msg.chem.iastate.edu/gamess/citation.html), as well as possible references of electronic-structure methods and basis sets.

 You can use MOKIT to perform computations for other people.
 But remember to remind him/her that MOKIT should be properly cited.